One benefit of having a Brimstone EOD Engineer on your site

-One benefit of Brimstone EOD supervision
+The benefit of Brimstone EOD on-site supervision

-The armed forces’ EOD units are not always immediately available and some end up travelling hundreds of miles to reach the scene.
-Consequently, false UXO incidents can result in costly and inconvenient delays, closures and evacuations.
+The armed forces’ EOD units are not always immediately available, and some end up travelling hundreds of miles to reach the scene.
+Consequently, false UXO incidents can result in costly and inconvenient delays, closures, and evacuations.

 One significant benefit of Brimstone EOD engineer site supervision is their ability to correctly identify partially buried objects.
-Certain items can look like UXO to the untrained eye, however are actually non-hazardous metal objects.
+Certain items can look like UXO to the untrained eye, however, are non-hazardous metal objects.
 In such instances, the EOD engineer would order excavations to continue uninterrupted, until the next suspicious object is encountered.